allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 ### Artifact

 Once the IaaC gets reviewed and accepted, whether DSL or Terraform, it gets packaged into an artifact.
 The artifact is an immutable, versioned archive that contains infrastructure’s definition.
 No changes should be made outside the artifact and we prevent them by revoking permissions to those APIs.
 This means that we have a controlled and auditable environment.
-An added bonus is that we can easily roll back to the previous version should the change prove wrong.
+An added bonus is that we can easily roll back to the previous version should any change prove wrong.
 Under the hood the artifact is a simple zip archive that can be extracted and inspected by hand to see whether it really contains what we expect.
 ```
 unzip artifact.zip